longpractice/CheatSheets/Cpp/CppAtomic.md

 `bool compare_exchange_strong(bool expected, bool toSet)`: similar to above but only fail when expected condition not met.

+When a compare-and-exchange is in a loop, the weak version will yield better performance on some platforms.
+When a weak compare-and-exchange would require a loop and a strong one would not, the strong one is preferable.

 ## `std::atomic<T*>` pointer specialization